A search for new physics in central exclusive production using the missing mass technique with the CMS detector and the CMS-TOTEM precision proton spectrometer: Physics model and event simulation

 \subsection{Signal model}

 The signal is simulated using a simplified MC model that uses as main inputs the mass of the \PX particle, $\mX$, and the $p_z$ spectrum of the $\PV\PX$ system, where $\PV=\PZ,\PGg$.
 It is assumed that the vector boson \PV is produced isotropically in the $\PV\PX$ frame, and that the leptons from the $\PZ$ decay are also produced isotropically in the $\PZ$ reference frame.
 Samples are produced for a range of $\mX$ values, with the requirement that the corresponding mass of the $\PV\PX$ system ($m_{\PV\PX}$) falls within the acceptance of CT-PPS.
 For each event, the $m_{\PV\PX}$ is generated assuming an exponential spectrum, $m_{\PV\PX}=\mX+\varepsilon+100\GeV$, where $\varepsilon$ is a randomly distributed variable following an exponential probability distribution function with decay constant $\tau=-0.04\GeV^{-1}$.
 The values chosen for these constants were found to provide a good coverage of the phase space within the CT-PPS acceptance; however, their precise values and the choice of the shape of the spectrum have negligible effect on the result of this analysis.
-The di-proton $p_z$ values, $p_z(\Pp\Pp)$, are, by momentum conservation, the same as those of the $\PV\PX$ system but have opposite sign; the $p_z$ distribution is obtained using the equivalent photon approximation~\cite{Budnev:1975poe} resulting in a Gaussian distribution with a mass-dependent width.
+The di-proton $p_z$ values, $p_z(\Pp\Pp)$, on the other hand, have a sizeable effect on the proton acceptance.
+They are, by momentum conservation, the same as those of the $\PV\PX$ system but have opposite sign; the $p_z$ distribution is obtained using the equivalent photon approximation~\cite{Budnev:1975poe} resulting in a Gaussian distribution with a mass-dependent width, ranging from 856 to 1250 GeV for \PX masses varying from 600 to 1600 GeV.

 The outgoing protons are transported from the IP to the CT-PPS RPs using the LHC optics, taking into account aperture limitations, which depend on the beam crossing angle.
 The simulation of the protons includes beam divergence and vertex smearing at the IP also depending on the beam crossing angle, as detailed in Ref.~\cite{CMS-DP-2020-047}.
 The hits in the RP detectors are generated taking into account sensor acceptance, efficiency, and resolution.
+Corrections for the acceptance and reconstruction efficiency of the photon or the leptons from Z boson decay in the central CMS detector are also applied.
+More details are given in Section~\ref{sec:evsel}.